asdstory/Single_Particle_Analysis/PnuC_0NR_C8_20200107Krios.md

 ## Optimisation

-Mask diameter (A): 200
+Mask diameter (A): 106

 Mask individual particles with zeros?
 Yes

 Use solvent-flattened FSCs?
-No
+Yes

 ## Compute